Revealed: How did OpenAI develop its reasoning model?

 Is AI really "reasoning," or is it just a more advanced form of imitation?

 Nathan Lambert, a researcher at the non - profit organization AI2, used a wonderful analogy: AI reasoning is to human thinking what an airplane is to a bird's flight.
 An airplane doesn't fly by imitating a bird flapping its wings, but it still conquers the sky.
-The "reasoning" mechanism of AI is different from that of the human brain, but this doesn't prevent it from achieving similar or even more powerful results.
+The "reasoning" mechanism of AI is different from the human brain, but it doesn't prevent it from achieving similar or even more powerful results.

 04